awsteiner/o2scl/doc/o2scl/sphinx/vecmat.rst

 :ref:`tensor_grid <tensor_grid>` provides a space to define a hyper-cubic grid in addition to the the tensor data.
 This class :ref:`tensor_grid <tensor_grid>` also provides simple n-dimensional interpolation of the data defined on the specified grid.
-There are functions in ``src/hdf/hdf_io.h`` which provide HDF5 I/O for tensor objects.
+See :ref:`File I/O with HDF5` for functions in which provide HDF5 I/O for tensor objects.

 I/O and contiguous storage
 --------------------------